Sustainability Report

 - •Health and safety culture: Regular safety briefings, incident tracking, and certified management systems strengthen occupational well-being.

-- •Social dialogue & freedom of association: Reynders is a signatory to the ETI Base Code, guaranteeing the right to union representation and collective bargaining.
+- •Social dialogue & freedom of association: Reynders label printing is a signatory to the ETI Base Code, guaranteeing the right to union representation and collective bargaining.
 Employee councils and QA meetings ensure transparent communication and participatory decision-making.

 - •Equal treatment & inclusion: The company enforces a strict Code of Conduct prohibiting discrimination, harassment, and inequality, ensuring equal pay for men and women in equivalent roles.